JacksonAllan/CC/articles/Better_C_Generics_Part_1_The_Extendible_Generic.md

 `_Generic` disallows multiple expressions associated with the same type.
 Hence, the above solutions prevent the library user from supplying custom functions for types with support built into the library.
 This causes inconvenience (for example, users of our hash macro may prefer a faster or more uniformly distributed hash function for a particular type based on the patterns in their data).
-To allow the built-in functions to be overwritten, we can place them inside a second `_Generic` expression embedded in the `default` path of the primary one.
+To allow the built-in functions to be overwritten, we can place them inside a second `_Generic` expression nested in the `default` path of the primary one.
 Thus, the built-in function for a given type will not be selected if a user-supplied function for that type short-circuits the macro first.

 ```c